ggandor/lightspeed.nvim/README.md

 That is practically labeling `/?` matches, right?
 It is overkill for our purposes, IMO.
 Again, we are optimizing for the common case.
-A 2-character pattern, with the secondary group of targets displayed ahead of time, should be enough for making an on-screen jump efficiently 99% of the time; in that remaining 1%, please use `H/M/L/{/}` first, or just live with having to press `Tab/Space` multiple times.
+A 2-character pattern, with the secondary group of matches displayed ahead of time, should be enough for making an on-screen jump efficiently 99% of the time; in that remaining 1%, please use `H/M/L/{/}` first, or just live with having to press `Tab/Space` multiple times.
 (What the heck are you editing, on what size of